mohammadreza-babaeimosleh/mohammadreza-babaeimosleh/README.md

 - 👨‍🎓 M.Sc. in M1 Data Analysis and Pattern Classification — Institut Polytechnique de Paris
 - 👨‍🎓 B.Sc. in Electrical and Computer Engineering — AmirKabir University of Technology
 - 📚 Publications: [Google Scholar](https://scholar.google.com/citations?user=3mc6498AAAAJ&hl=en)
-- 🌱 I love to **learn** and take on new challenges—if you’ve got one, count me in :)
+- 🌱 I love to **learn** and take on new challenges, if you’ve got one, count me in :)
 - 📫 How to reach me: email: **‌Babaeimoslehmohammadreza@gmail.com**, Telegram: **@mhmadbabaei**

 ---